datastax/ruby-driver/README.md

 If you are using DataStax Enterprise earlier than 3.1 authentication is unfortunately not supported.
 Please open an issue and we might be able to get it working, I just need someone who's willing to test it out.
 DataStax backported the authentication from Cassandra 2.0 into DSE 3.0, even though it only uses Cassandra 1.2.
 The authentication logic might not be able to handle this and will try to authenticate with DSE using an earlier version of the protocol.
 In short, DSE before 3.1 uses a non-standard protocol, but it should be possible to get it working.
 DSE 3.1 and 4.0 have been confirmed to work.

-## I'm connecting to port 9160 and it doesn't work
+## I get "end of file reached" / I'm connecting to port 9160 and it doesn't work

 Port 9160 is the old Thrift interface, the binary protocol runs on 9042.
 This is also the default port for cql-rb, so unless you've changed the port in `cassandra.yaml`, don't override the port.